Plumsail/forms-docs/Public/general/privacy-policy.rst

+.. title:: Privacy Policy of Plumsail Forms (public forms)

 .. meta::
-   :description: What data is collected, how and why
+   :description: What data is collected, how and why, for users of our public web forms

 Privacy Policy of Plumsail Forms (public forms)
 =================================================